What Is Brainspotting?

 What to Expect from Brainspotting

-Brainspotting can be very open, or very personal.
+Brainspotting can be very open or very personal.
 You have the choice to process silently, or to provide a narration to help you process.
-This allows you the time and space, especially in graphic or deeply private memories, to either keep them to yourself or to share them.
+This choice allows you the time and the space, especially in graphic or deeply private memories, either to keep them to yourself or to share them.

 Brainspotting features: